krausejalyn/tremonti_research/README.md

 # Tremonti Research

-# Research project concerning abnormal metallicity gradients found for a group of galaxies from the SDSS-MaNGA IV data
+# Research project concerning abnormal metallicity gradient fitting found for a group of galaxies